 Like with a standard Airbnb listing, this means you’ll get access to a wide pool of guests and a suite of tools to manage your listing.
 You’ll be able to manage payments, bookings, availability and more all through your hosting profile.

-AirCover, Airbnb’s protection for hosts, also applies to experiences in the event a guest is injured.
+AirCover, Airbnb’s protection for hosts, also applies to experiences in the event something goes wrong.
 However, this doesn’t mean you’re completely protected.
-Aircover isn’t meant to be a replacement for insurance and most standard insurance doesn’t fully cover you if you’re hosting in your own home either.
-That’s why we offer our own Airbnb-specific insurance coverage that provides greater protection built specifically for hosts.
-If you’re hosting in your own home, our cover is designed give you additional protection.
+Aircover isn’t meant to be a replacement for insurance, and most standard insurance doesn’t provide full cover if you’re hosting in your own home either.
+That’s why we offer our own dedicated Airbnb insurance coverage that provides greater protection built specifically for hosts.
+If you’re hosting in your own home, check out the above link to find out why you need additional cover.
+Alternatively, click on the button below to get a quote.

 Payment is handled the same way as it is for traditional hosts, where all payments made by guests occur within the app/platform and then Airbnb issues payments to your chosen payment method.